Barton Fink: Filming

 Three weeks of filming were spent in the Hotel Earle, a set created by art director Dennis Gassner.
 The film's climax required a huge spreading fire in the hotel's hallway, which the Coens originally planned to add digitally in post-production.
-When they decided to use real flames, however, the crew built a large alternative set in an abandoned aircraft hangar at Long Beach.
-A series of gas jets were installed behind the hallway, and the wallpaper was perforated for easy penetration.
+When they decided to use real flames, however, the crew built a large alternative set in an abandoned aircraft hangar in Long Beach, California.
+A series of gas jets was installed behind the hallway, and the wallpaper was perforated for easy penetration.
 As Goodman ran through the hallway, a man on an overhead catwalk opened each jet, giving the impression of a fire racing ahead of Charlie.
 Each take required a rebuild of the apparatus, and a second hallway (sans fire) stood ready nearby for filming pick-up shots between takes.
 The final scene was shot near Zuma Beach, as was the image of a wave crashing against a rock.

 The Coens edited the film themselves, as is their custom.
 "We prefer a hands-on approach," Joel explained in 1996, "rather than sitting next to someone and telling them what to cut."
 Because of rules for membership in film production guilds, they are required to use a pseudonym; "Roderick Jaynes" is credited with editing Barton Fink.
 Only a few filmed scenes were removed from the final cut, including a transition scene to show Barton's movement from New York to Hollywood.
 (In the film, this is shown enigmatically with a wave crashing against a rock.)
 Several scenes representing work in Hollywood studios were also filmed, but edited out because they were "too conventional".